Alto-Auto/visulize_ansys_rst_result/README.md

 ---

 ## Features
-- Loads ANSYS `.rst` result files
+- Loads result files
-- Plots nodal displacements, von Mises stress, or custom fields
+- Plots nodal displacements, von Mises stress
 - Press `a` to activate interactive probe mode (click on mesh to get values)
 - Press `s` to clear all probe markers